Rugby union in Kuwait: History

-The sport experienced some expansion in Kuwait during the 1980s with the senior side becoming one of the most successful in the AGRFU and a thriving mini section begun.
+The sport experienced some expansion in Kuwait during the 1980s.
 The club had always played at Ahmadi under the auspices of the Kuwait Oil Company, but due to company policy the ground was closed to the rugby club.
 This resulted in the members building a new ground in Fintas and changing the club’s name.
 The club returned to Ahmadi in 1989.